Augustin de Lestrange: Life

 He was the fourteenth child of Louis-César de Lestrange, officer in the household of Louis XV, and Jeanne-Perrette de Lalor, daughter of an Irish gentleman who had followed James II of England to France in 1688.
 The younger de Lestrange was ordained priest in 1778, and was attached to the parish of Saint-Sulpice.

 In 1780, Jean Georges Le Franc de Pompignan, Archbishop of Vienne, in Dauphiné, chose de Lestrange for his vicar-general, with the ulterior determination of having him as his coadjutor with the right of future succession.
 This prospect of being made bishop alarmed de Lestrange, and in the same year he severed all the ties that bound him to the world, and entered La Trappe Abbey, a Cistercian monastery.

 De Lestrange was master of the novices in that monastery, when a decree of the National Assembly dated 4 December 1790 suppressed the religious orders in France.
-Dom Augustin with twenty-four religious left for Switzerland, where the Senate of Fribourg authorized them to take up their residence in La Valsainte, an ancient Carthusian monastery about fifteen miles from the city of Fribourg.
-From La Valsainte, Dom Augustin established foundations at Santa Susana in Aragon, at Mont Brac in Piedmont, at Westmalle, Belgium, and at Lulworth in England.
+Together with twenty-four religious, de Lestrange left for Switzerland.
+There the senate of Fribourg authorized them to take up their residence in La Valsainte, an ancient Carthusian monastery about fifteen miles from the city of Fribourg.
+From La Valsainte, de Lestrange established foundations at Santa Susana in Aragon, at Mont Brac in Piedmont, at Westmalle, Belgium, and at Lulworth in England.
 In 1798 the French troops invaded Switzerland, and the Trappists were obliged to leave the country.
-Some of them settled at Kenty, near Cracow; others at Zydichin, in the Diocese of Lusko, and in Podolia.
-In 1802 Switzerland recalled them, and Dom Augustin took possession once more of La Valsainte.
+Some of them settled at Kenty near Kraków; others at Zydichin, in the Diocese of Lusko, and in Podolia.
+In 1802 Switzerland recalled them, and de Lestrange took possession once more of La Valsainte.

-In the following year de Lestrange sent a colony to America under Dom Urbain Guillet.
-In 1804 Dom Augustin founded the monastery of Cervara in the Republic of Genoa, and Napoleon not only authorized the establishment, but granted it a revenue of 10,000 francs.
+In the following year de Lestrange sent a colony to America under Urbain Guillet.
+In 1804, de Lestrange founded the monastery of Cervara in the Republic of Genoa.
+Napoleon not only authorized the establishment, but granted it a revenue of 10,000 francs.
 Moreover, he desired that a similar institution be founded on the Alps, at Mont-Genèvre, to serve as a refuge for the soldiers who were to pass to and fro between Italy and France.
 To secure the success of this establishment he granted it an allowance of 24,000 francs.
 This protection was not, however, of long duration.
 The Republic of Genoa was united to the empire, and there, as in all the other states under the sway of Napoleon, an oath of fidelity to the empire was exacted from ecclesiastics and religious.
 The religious of Cervara, acting on the advice of some eminent personages, and of some influential members of the clergy who assured them that the pope had allowed the oath, took the oath of fidelity.